 Medicine

-The Acute Medicine Team's goal is to provide exceptional care to each patient and their support persons, by providing excellent, compassionate care in a respectful environment every day.
+In alignment with Joseph Brant Hospital’s CARE+ values of Compassion, Accountability, Respect and Excellence, the Acute Medicine Team's goal is to provide safe quality patient and family centred care, with a focus on exceeding expectations with patient and family experience.
 Our interdisciplinary, health care team uses collaborative evidence-based care to help you through your acute illness.
-We will do everything possible to meet your needs and help your transition back into the community.
-We will keep you informed and involved in your plan of care.
+We will do everything possible to meet your needs and help your transition back into the community, keeping you informed and involved in your plan of care.

 We understand that being in hospital can be stressful time for you and your family.
 This information page will introduce you to members of your health care team.
 Please do not hesitate to ask us any questions, we are here to assist you.